Rookout/docs/docs/installation-java.md

 ## Introduction

-The Node.js Rook provides the ability to fetch debug data from a running application in real time.
+The Java Rook provides the ability to fetch debug data from a running application in real time.
 It is deployed by deploying the [Rook SDK](https://mvnrepository.com/artifact/com.rookout/rook).

 It can be download directly to the target system by running the following command: